-The flow chart (Figure 2) presented below is a graphic representation of the civil penalty assessment process.
+The flow chart (Figure 2) presented below is a graphic representation of the civil penalty assessment process and should be used in conjunction with the narrative in this section.

 The civil penalty assessment process considers four decision points.
 Although each of these decision points may have several associated considerations for any given case, the outcome of the assessment process for each violation or problem, absent the exercise of discretion, is limited to one of the following three results: no civil penalty, a base civil penalty, or a base civil penalty escalated by 100 percent.
 The four decision points are the following: